-Join Aaron F. Ross for an in-depth discussion in this video Defining essential fur attributes, part of Creating Fur in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Defining essential fur attributes, part of Maya: Creating Fur (2013).

 Let's define some essential fur attributes.
 The most basic ones include the directionality of the fur.
 I'll select the fur object and in the attribute editor, select the fur feedback node.
 I'm going to knock the U and B samples down a bit, to 50 and 50, just so we'll get realtime performance in the viewports here.
 And in the fur description node, so that we can most clearly see how these direction attributes work, I'm going to disable a couple things.
 I'm going to turn Straggle off.
 Turn that to 0.